nithril/nithril.github.io/_posts/2015-06-28-continuous-release-with-maven.markdown

 ### Continuous release with build number

-Vincent Latombe [on the CastCodeur mailing list[https://groups.google.com/d/msg/lescastcodeurs/yig2NTbr6vo/l1jxrLV5wHsJ) suggest me this process (in french).
+Vincent Latombe [on the CastCodeur mailing list](https://groups.google.com/d/msg/lescastcodeurs/yig2NTbr6vo/l1jxrLV5wHsJ) suggests me this process (in french).

 If a range is used it involves more configuration.
 We should retain the range somewhere in the POM to be able to fix the **Dependency** version.